-The SDG does not provide a clear meaning or framework of ‘legal identity.’
-Complicating factors refrain the international community from forming a uniform policy and understanding of the matter.
+The SDG does not provide a clear meaning or framework for ‘legal identity.’
+Complicating factors prevent the international community from forming a uniform policy and understanding.

-Many organizations drive the change needed to accomplish the goal.
-The World Bank Group’s ID4D Initiative uses global knowledge and expertise across sectors to help countries realize the transformational potential of digital identification systems to achieve the Sustainable Development Goals.
+Many organisations drive the change needed to accomplish the goal.
+The World Bank Group’s ID4D Initiative uses global knowledge and expertise across sectors to help countries realise the transformational potential of digital identification systems to achieve the Sustainable Development Goals.

 “The widespread lack of ID in developing countries is a critical stumbling block to national growth.
 Digital ID combined with the already extensive use of mobile devices in the developing world, offers a transformative solution to the problem.”

 The complexity of closing the gap